Enumerating two permutation classes by the number of cycles: Introduction

 Pattern avoidance is inherently a property of a permutation's one-line notation.
 For this reason, it can be difficult at times to enumerate pattern-avoiding permutations with respect to their cycle type or number of cycles.
 For example, it remains unknown how many cyclic permutations avoid a single pattern of length 3.

 A few results on cycle type or number of cycles have been found for permutations avoiding several patterns.
-Among these are unimodal permutations, i.e. those avoiding 312 and 213 \cite{THIBON2001, GANNON2001}; other pairs of length 3 permutations \cite{ELIZALDEPHD04}; almost-increasing permutations, which avoid four length 4 permutations \cite{ELIZALDE11B, KL2017}; and permutations from certain grid classes \cite{GR93, DFH2013,AE2014, AL2016}.
+Among these are unimodal permutations, i.e. those avoiding 312 and 213 \cite{THIBON2001, GANNON2001}; other pairs of length 3 permutations \cite{ELIZALDEPHD04, BonaCory}; almost-increasing permutations, which avoid four length 4 permutations \cite{ELIZALDE11B, KL2017}; and permutations from certain grid classes \cite{GR93, DFH2013,AE2014, AL2016}.
 In addition the numbers of cyclic permutations of length $n$ avoiding 123 or 321 as a \textit{consecutive} pattern are given in \cite{ET2018}.
 There are also many results regarding pattern-avoiding involutions and fixed points of pattern-avoiding permutations \cite{RSZ2002,EI04, DRS2007, BBS2011, ELIZALDE2012}.

 In this paper, we consider two permutation classes, namely the set of permutations avoiding 312 and 4321 and the set of permutations avoiding 321 and 4123.
-The enumeration of each of these pattern classes by size of the permutation can be found in \cite{West96}.
+The enumeration of each of these pattern classes by size of the permutation can be found in \cite{Atkinson99,West96}; they are both enumerated by the Fibonacci numbers of even index, $F_{2n}$.
 The structure of these permutations make them amenable to enumeration by number of cycles.
-In this paper, we refine this enumerations given in \cite{West96} by number of cycles as well as other statistics.
+In Section~\ref{312 4321}, we enumerate permutations avoiding 312 and 4321 by the number of cycles and then refine this enumeration with respect to excedances and number of inversions.
+Finally, we enumerate the involutions avoiding those two patterns with respect to number of cycles, fixed points, and excedances.
+In Section~\ref{321 4123}, we do the same for permutations avoiding 321 and 4123.